marina601/scooter-circle/TESTING.md

   - For the user to register they have to provide the username
   - Also have to type their chosen password twice, once both of the password fields match, the data gets stored in the database.
   - I have used the `generate_password_hash` method from `werkzeug.security` to hash the password in the database.
-  - The site owner who will have access to the database, will be able to see the username, however,will not be able to see the user password which is stored securely.
+  - The site owner who will have access to the database, will be able to see the username, however, will not be able to see the user password which is stored securely.
   - Username may access their account only when username and password match the database, upon the login attempt.

 3. As a business owner, I want the client to be able to use the site easily on any device.